-Size of Wales believes strongly that we should support the people who live in and around the forests to look after them and pass them on to their children rather than take their forests away from them by buying them.
+Size of Wales strongly believes that we should support the people who live in and rely on the forests to look after them and pass them on to their children rather than take their forests away from them by buying them.
 Deforestation rates have been shown to decrease where indigenous people have ownership of them, this is partly because they have a long term interest in keeping them standing and healthy for their children and grandchildren.
-They are the people who best understand the forest around them and also who need the forests for their very survival.
+They understand their forest better than anyone else and also they rely on the forests for their very survival.

-In some cases this is possible (get in touch with us for more details) but we don’t want to encourage large numbers of people to fly as it defeats one of our goals if we reduce carbon emissions from deforestation but cause more carbon emissions by flying people out to visit.
+In some cases this is possible (get in touch with us for more details) but we don’t want to encourage large numbers of people to fly as it defeats one of our goals: reducing carbon emissions.
 We will ensure that regular updates and news from the project areas are shared with the people supporting the projects.

-There are loads of things you can do, whether you’re interested in getting involved as an individual, a school, a community group or a business.
-For simple one off actions, you can follow us on Facebook or Twitter and share it with your friends, or book an assembly and workshop for your school.
-If you’re looking to go further, your workplace could sign up as a partner or your school can become a Size of Wales school .
-You could also do some fun fundraising!
-From sponsored runs to bake sales to joining our annual Go Green Day, or of course you can think of your own ideas!
-One supporter did a sponsored run all the way from Edinburgh to London via Cardiff, and another organised a Zumba session at lunch time, while others have arranged tea parties and comedy nights.
-There are loads of ideas and help on our Get Involved pages.
+You could do some FUNdraising - from sponsored runs to bake sales to joining our annual Go Green Day, or of course you can think of your own ideas!
+One supporter did a sponsored run all the way from Edinburgh to London via Cardiff.
+Another organised a Zumba session for their colleagues during lunch time.
+Others have arranged tea parties and comedy nights.
+For any help, visit our Support Us page.
 Or check out our Schools, or Partners pages for more info.

-We love any chance to tell people about climate change and the importance of tropical forests but we are a very small team with a huge amount going.
-Please do get in touch and we'll do what we can but please understand if we can’t accommodate your request.
+We love any chance to tell people about climate change and the importance of tropical forests.
+Please do get in touch and we'll do our very best but as a small team with big ambitions and lots going on please understand if we can’t accommodate your request.
 For schools we have a dedicated Education Outreach team available.
 If you workplace becomes a partner we will of course do our very best to support any fundraising efforts.
 Contact us at [email protected] to ask.